 Because it’s normal for a white bulb to be present on the end of a telogen hair shaft, it’s not automatically a sign of problematic hair loss.

-As explained earlier, a certain amount of daily hair loss is normal and should be expected, and those hairs will often have a white bulb.
-When the rate of hair loss exceeds the normal pace, you should consider the possibility that you’re beginning to lose your hair.
+A certain amount of daily hair loss is normal and should be expected, and those hairs will often have a white bulb.
+However, when the rate of hair loss exceeds the normal pace, you should consider the possibility that you’re beginning to lose your hair.

 How Do I Know if I’m Losing Hair if the White Bulb Isn’t the Indicator?